Michael Wyckoff: Life and career

-In 2013, Wyckoff was introduced to Christina Grimmie through a mutual friend, Jonathan LaMarche, and joined her touring band; he contributed keyboards so Christina, a known pianist, could focus on singing and interacting with the crowd.
-In 2014 his song with Miles Pinto, "Rinse It", was featured in the film Moms' Night Out.
+In 2013, Wyckoff was introduced to Christina Grimmie through a mutual friend, Jonathan LaMarche, and joined her touring band; he contributed keyboards so that Christina, a known pianist, could focus on singing and interacting with the crowd.
+In 2014, his song with Miles Pinto, "Rinse It", was featured in the film Moms' Night Out.
 In 2015 he was asked by Toyota to create original music using only sounds recorded at their production facilities for their Gifony campaign.
 In 2016, Wyckoff produced the official remix of Fool's Gold by Aaron Carter, as well as Sit Still Look Pretty by Daya.
 The R!OT remix of Sit Still, Look Pretty was featured in the New York Times.
 R!OT was also asked to remix Keiynan Lonsdale's "Higher", Dirty South's "All of Us", and Jayceeoh's "Elevate".

-In 2016 R!OT performed at Entertainment Weekly's Popfest, performing in between JoJo and Tove Lo.
+In 2016, R!OT performed at Entertainment Weekly's Popfest.
 In 2017 Wyckoff produced official remixes for both Aaron Carter's Sooner Or Later on Sony Records and Christina Grimmie's Invisible on Republic records.